datacamp-content-public/courses-google-sheets-conditional-formatting/slides/chapter_1_7cd445d00011c3bbcbfdf671e32f0caa.md

 `@script`
-Now we are going to go over Conditional Formatting using dates.
-Sheets has some built in functionality for dealing with them which is what we are going to be looking at.
+Now we are going to go over Conditional Formatting using relative dates.
+Sheets has some built in functionality for formatting dates relative the current date on which you're using the spreadsheet.

 ---